Some of the words we use in our respective subcultures may seem innocent. They may appear to carry no power or allow for every situation.

 Some have told me that there is no such thing as sacred erotica, but I ask you – how can something become profane if it is not first holy?
 The adversary does not create – he only twists and destroys that which is first good – that which was created by God.
 What did God create?

 He created Adam and Eve.
 He created marriage.
 He created our reproductive organs.
-He created the nerve endings and mechanisms that stir sexual arousal and enable orgasm and sexual release.
+He created the nerve endings and chemical mechanisms that stir sexual arousal and enable orgasm and sexual release and emotional bonding and make life creation possible - even desireable.
 This is what becomes profaned when the adversary gets his hands on it.
 When he entices and influences mankind to glorify and worship sexual release and orgasm over worshiping the Lord and following His counsel, people lose the eternal perspective of marriage.[xi]

 If we want to keep ourselves firmly on the Lord’s side while still appropriately expressing our sexuality, I highly recommend separating out the ‘sacred’ from the ‘profane’.
-The world will try lump them all together with their terms, and the Adversary will have his day with those who do not follow the Lord’s guidelines.
-By eliminating the term “pornography” and instead acknowledging what is sacred and how it becomes profaned, we can set a better example for our brothers and sisters in the world, and not be fooled by words that only confuse, mislead, frustrate, and lead to rationalization.
+The world will try to lump them all together with their terms, and the Adversary will have his day with those who do not follow the Lord’s guidelines.
+By eliminating the term “pornography” and instead acknowledging what is sacred and how it becomes profaned, we can set a better example for our brothers and sisters in the world, and not be fooled by words that only confuse, mislead, frustrate, and enables cultural conditioning that leads to embracing gross immorality as acceptable.

 [i] LDS Marriage Bed, Mormons Take Pleasure In Sacred Erotica http://ldsmarriagebed.blogspot.com/2013/09/mormons-take-pleasure-in-sacred-erotica.html